crux-eval/eval-arena/README.md

 Mistakes can be useful for detecting cheating, which may output the reference solution even when it is wrong.
 On Mbpp/[615](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/615.html) and [459](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/459.html), `codegen-6b`, `CohereForAI--c4ai-command`, `codet5p-6b` outputs the incorrect reference solution whereas most other models outputs the more natural answer.
 This provides some evidence that most models have not memorized the eval set.

 Increasing data size without degrading average quality clearly improves the statistical power whereas a higher quality dataset of the same size does not seem to have a measurable effect.
 HumanEval+ has the same ranking issues as HumanEval whereas MBPP+ seems to rank all model series correctly where the bigger model is better within each series of models `X-7B, X-13B, X-34B, etc`.
 So the bigger size of MBPP+ seems to overcome the much higher intuitive quality of HumanEval over MBPP (For example, HumanEval has fewer tau- examples, which all passes manual inspection anyway).
-This can also be seen visually by comparing [HumanEval+](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_accs_and_pvalues) vs. [mbpp+](https://crux-eval.github.io/eval-arena/model_mbpp+.html#fig_accs_and_pvalues) where mbpp has a narrower band of insignificant comparisons.
+This can also be seen visually by comparing [HumanEval+](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_accs_and_pvalues) vs. [mbpp+](https://crux-eval.github.io/eval-arena/model_mbpp+.html#fig_accs_and_pvalues) where mbpp has a narrower band of statistically insignificant comparisons.

 ### Accuracy, ELO, win rate
 In [results tables](https://crux-eval.github.io/eval-arena/model_humaneval+.html#model_table), we provide pass1, average win-rate over all other models (used by [BigCode](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard)), and Elo (Bradly-Terry coefficients following [Chatbot Arena](https://chat.lmsys.org/)). **We recommend raw accuracy (or pass1)** -- since accuracy has better stability as measured by tau-correlation on subsamples of the benchmark (following figure 4 of [this paper](https://aclanthology.org/2021.acl-long.346.pdf)).
 Unless other metrics are measurably better, accuracy has the clear advantage that it does not depend on other models.